jamesknelson/govern/README.md

 ### `<Subscribe to={controller} render={(output) => ReactNode} />`

-Once you have a Controller object, you can use `<Subscribe>` to access its output in a React component.
+Once you have a Controller object, you can use the `<Subscribe>`  access its output in a React component.
 This React component will use the controller's `subscribe` method to request notification of any changes to its output.
 It then feeds each new output to the `render` function.

 For example, you could re-implement the above form using `createController` and `<Subscribe>`, but with the form's state stored *outside* the form component: